quentinb69/go-forward-auth/README.md

   - return 300 and extend JWT if valid JWT near expiration date
   - return 200 and a "Welcome page" if valid JWT
 - /logout to logout
-  - return 401 if invalid JWT
-  - return 302 if valid JWT (means you logged-out succesfully)
+  - return 302 (means you logged-out succesfully)

-To log-in, credentials are supplied via Header "Auth-Form" (POST is not forwarded to middlewares by Traefik) GFA check if the website is allowed for the user (cf. configuration file and Aud in JWT)
+To log-in, credentials are supplied via Header "Auth-Form" (POST is not forwarded to middlewares by Traefik) GFA check if the website is allowed for the user (cf. configuration file and Aud. in JWT)

 ## WIP
 - ~~jwt instead of cookie and session~~